 Research impact refers to the contribution that excellent research makes to society and the economy.
 Impact can be academic, economic and societal.
 The University of Limerick Research Impact initiative is driven by the concept of measurable impact that research can have on society, culture and the economy.
 The UL Research Impact initiative highlights best practice through a series of activities from case study development, training and skills development, PhD scholarships and external engagement events.

 In EHS, we are committed to carrying out excellent research and with demonstrable impact.
-The case study below shows how research carried out in the Department of Clinical Therapies has 'revolutionised the way we treat back pain'.
+The case study below shows how research carried out in the School of Allied Health has 'revolutionised the way we treat back pain'.